laravel/docs/eloquent.md

 	protected $visible = array('first_name', 'last_name');

 <a name="array-appends"></a>
 Occasionally, you may need to add array attributes that do not have a corresponding column in your database.
-To do so, simply define an accessor for the value:
+To create a "virtual" or "calculated" attribute, define an accessor method corresponding to the value name.
+Laravel will look for a camel-cased method name, even though the value name itself may be snake-cased.
+E.g. the `getIsAdminAttribute` corresponds to a value named `is_admin`:

 	public function getIsAdminAttribute()
 	{
 		return $this->attributes['admin'] == 'yes';
 	}

-Once you have created the accessor, just add the value to the `appends` property on the model:
+Once you have created the accessor method, add the value to the `appends` property on the model:

 	protected $appends = array('is_admin');